iamnobodywhoareyou/litclock/README.md

 as well as borrowed some ideas from the Rainmeter Skin Ageo - <br>
 https://www.deviantart.com/apexxx-sensei/art/Ageo-788359446

+<br>The setting my background I have used the https://github.com/JonathanJourdan/Random-Wallpaper-for-Rainmeter Rainmeter skin<br>
-<br>The background in the picture is taken from https://unsplash.com/ <br>
+<br>The picture is taken from https://unsplash.com/<br>

 P.S.
 This is my very first project in Rainmeter as well as Lua so feel free to suggest an improvements! :)